 The Department of Chemistry is housed in the Natural Sciences Complex (NSC) on the North Campus.
 The department occupies about 112,000 square feet of space, including 32,000 square feet for teaching laboratories and 54,000 square feet of research laboratory space.
 Also included are support services, such as instrumentation labs, electronic shop, stockrooms, and conference rooms.

 The Chemistry Department Instrument Center maintains and operates a number of instruments that facilitate a variety of research.
 These include multiple mass spectrometers for analysis of ions in gas, solution and solid phases, including accurate mass confirmation.
 Liquid and gas chromatographs are coupled with mass spectrometry to enhance mixture analysis.
 Ionization techniques include electron impact, electrospray, chemical ionization, and matrix assisted laser desorption ionization.
 Other techniques available include FTIR, thermogravimetric analysis, scanning spectrophotometry, and differential scanning calorimetry.
-Nuclear Magnetic Resonance spectrometers include a Varian Gemini 300, Varian 400, 500, 600 and 750MHZ NMR for structure studies.
+Nuclear Magnetic Resonance spectrometers include a Varian Gemini 300, Varian 400, 500, 600 and 750MHz NMR spectrometers for structure studies.